rockerBOO/awesome-neovim/README.md

 - [mrcjkb/rustaceanvim](https://github.com/mrcjkb/rustaceanvim) - A heavily modified fork of rust-tools.nvim that does not require a `setup` call and does not depend on nvim-lspconfig.
 - [soulis-1256/hoverhints.nvim](https://github.com/soulis-1256/hoverhints.nvim) - Mouse-hover LSP hints.
 - [stevanmilic/nvim-lspimport](https://github.com/stevanmilic/nvim-lspimport) - Automatically resolves imports for undefined terms.
 Useful with `pyright` language server.
+- [jmbuhr/otter.nvim](https://github.com/jmbuhr/otter.nvim) - Provides LSP features and a nvim-cmp completion source for languages embedded in other documents.

 #### LSP Installer